DivSaru/devops-assessment/pages/infrastructure.md

 forward-thinking organization.
 An organization at this stage likely has several other ducks in a row.
-Opportunities here might expanding its use by suggesting ways to refactor applications to use the platform or swapping out OSS / public solutions for a more costly premise system._
+Opportunities here might expanding its use by suggesting ways to refactor applications to use the platform or swapping out OSS / public solutions for a more costly premise system [added some lines]._

 ## What is the self-service infrastructure is in use?